bufbuild/protobuf-es/MANUAL.md

 When the compiler parses this file, it sets the custom option value on the `options` field of the `google.protobuf.FieldDescriptorProto` for the field `last_name`.

-After re-generating code with `buf generate`, we can read the field option with the function `getOption`:
+After re-generating code with `buf generate`, you can read the field option with the function `getOption`:

 ```typescript
 import { getOption, hasOption } from "@bufbuild/protobuf";